 In a vacuum assisted delivery, a soft plastic cup is attached to the top of the baby’s head.
 Gentle vacuum pressure is applied, permitting the obstetrician to rotate or otherwise adjust the baby to allow for safe delivery.

 Properly used, these devices can help doctors to safely deliver babies.
-However, these devices can also cause mechanical injury trauma the baby’s skull, face and brain.
+However, these devices can also cause mechanical injury trauma to the baby’s skull, face and brain.
 Obstetricians must be cautious in applying these devices and then by physical force, pulling on a baby’s head with a vacuum extractor or forceps.
 If placed incorrectly, applied with excessive traction or pressure, or if the obstetrician pulls excessively, the baby’s brain can be severely injured.
-Used incorrectly, these devices can severely damage the brain, causing bleeding and may result in cerebral palsy.
+Used incorrectly, these devices can severely damage the brain, causing bleeding, and may result in Cerebral Palsy.

 If injured by either of these powerful devices, the baby at birth may initially seem quite normal, but may then demonstrate difficulty breathing, turn blue, or exhibit seizure activity and other neurological symptoms.
 These babies will typically require ultrasound, CT scans or MRIs, to evaluate the extent of the injury to the brain.